apache/cloudstack-documentation/source/adminguide/templates.rst

       OVA.

    -  **Extractable**.
 Choose Yes if the Template is available for extraction.
-If this option is selected, end users can download a full image of a Template.
+If this option is selected, end Users can download a full image of a Template.

    -  **Public**.
 Choose Yes to make this Template accessible to all